CurtinIDS/git-carpentries-website-template/index.md

 Sign up to receive future editions and read our full archive: <a href="https://carpentries.org/newsletter/">https://carpentries.org/newsletter/</a>
   </em>
 </p>
-{% if site.carpentry == "swc" %}
 {% include swc/intro.html %}
-{% elsif site.carpentry == "dc" %}
-{% include dc/intro.html %}
-{% elsif site.carpentry == "lc" %}
-{% include lc/intro.html %}
-{% endif %}

-{% if site.pilot %}
-This is a pilot workshop, testing out a lesson that is still under development.
-The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
-{% endif %}

 {% comment %}
 AUDIENCE